isi-nlp/rtg/README.md

 cd rtg                # go to the code

-conda env create .   # adds a conda env named rtg conda activate rtg
+conda env create .   # adds a conda env named rtg
+# if you modify environment.yml, to update the conda env, run
+# conda env update -f environment.yml
+conda activate rtg

 # install this as a local editable pip package